 We have had five (5) Neighborhood Conditions Officers (NCO) since we opened.
-Officer Percy Watkins, our first NCO- 3 ½ years, Officer Larry House – 2 years, Officer Bonnie Sherar – 6 ½ years, Officer Dan Waters – 1 year and our current NCO, Kim Thomas.
+Officer Percy Watkins, our first NCO- 3 ½ years, Officer Larry House – 2 years, Officer Bonnie Sherar – 6 ½ years, Officer Dan Waters – 1 year, Kim Thomas – 6 years, and our current NCO Wayne Downing.

 The Washington State Department of Corrections put two Community Corrections Officers (CCO’s) in our shop in early 1995, under their Neighborhood Based Supervision program.
 They work with offenders who primarily reside in the Hillyard area.

 Our primary focus is the safety and education of our neighborhood on safety issues.
 But, we also like to have FUN.
 For a short period of time, we had a singing group called the ‘Shameless Squad of Police Dept. Cheerleaders.’
 We sang at the Hillyard Festival one year, and at a Spokane City Council Meeting.
 Oddly enough, we were never invited anywhere else to sing.

 - Neighborhood Resource Center to report neighborhood crimes and problems